Octopus as food: United States

 Octopus is eaten regularly in Hawaii, since many popular dishes are Asian in origin.
 Locally known by their Hawaiian or Japanese names (he'e and tako, respectively), octopus is also a popular fish bait.

 Nutritional value

 According to the USDA Nutrient Database (2007), cooked octopus contains about 56 kilocalories (Calories) per 100 grams, and is a source of vitamin B3, B12, potassium, phosphorus, and selenium.

-Octopus heads are high in selenium and are a risk for cadmium poisoning, even in small amounts.
-In 2010, over 29 mg of cadmium—14 times higher than the permitted level—was found in the heads of octopus imported to South Korea from China.